furbski/gabefurber/content/post/AUD210/projectReport1.md

 draft: false
 ---

 Tropical House is a genre that you may not know the name of, but if you were listening to the radio sometime between 2013 and 2016 (Turner, 2016), you're certainly familiar with the sound - a slower, chiller, house beat with more bright synths, washy reverb, and perhaps most importantly, steel drums.
-Well, synthesized ones.
-The song structure also leans away from the repetition common in house, towards a poppier verse-chorus structure.
+Well, synthesized ones at least.
+The song structure also leans away from the repetition typical of house, towards a poppier verse-chorus structure.
 These elements, along with the hazy, summery production, more cheerful chords, and marimbas, define the sonic character.

 Here's what I'm talking about: